GauravSingh-CyberSecurity/Obsidian/To do list/To-Do List.md

-- [ ] Check email
-- [x] check skype
 - [ ] clean and arrange my table
 - [ ] This is a revision week , do revision for cyber security, bug bounty till 10 November.
 - [ ] remove AD access of accounts for former employees, do a proper AD audit for harrier
 - [ ] make template for vapt and security training ppt.
-- [ ] design , deployment, requirment, vapt, change request, release management, audit document
+- [x] design , deployment, requirment, vapt, change request, release management, audit document
 - [ ] harrier website security testing
 - [ ] to make roadmaps use roadmaps.sh
 - [ ] update resume and start looking for new job